Guruswetha2001/Electric-Vehicle-Analysis-with-Power-B/README.md

 # Electric-Vehicle-Analysis-with-Power-BI
 Analyzed performance of Electric Vehicles, providing insights on energy efficiency and operations optimization.
-#1.Total Vehicles by Model Year (From 2010 Onwards)
+#1.Total Vehicles by Model Year (From 2010 Onwards).
-#Visualization: Area Chart
+#Visualization: Area Chart.
 Description: This chart will illustrate the distribution of electric vehicles over the years, starting from 2010, providing insights into the growth pattern and adoption trends.
 2. Total Vehicles by State:
 Visualization: Map Chart (Shape Map)